 Stiffness and joint pain are some of the most common indicators of arthritis.
-Decreased range of motion may also manifest when climbong, getting in and out of a chair or car or when squatting.
+Decreased range of motion may also manifest when climbing, getting in and out of a chair or car or when squatting.
 Many patients notice that the symptoms are often worse in the mornings, this being called “start-up” pain.

 The primary goals of the treatment include minimizing the pain and preventing further joint damage.
 A combination of treatment methods—medications, physical therapy, and surgery—might be recommended to achieve the best results.

 The fluid-filled sacs or saclike cavities that help minimize the friction over the body’s bony prominences are called the bursae.
 The inflammation of the bursae is called bursitis.
-At the hip it is situated over the widest part, known as trochanteric bursitis.
+At the hip, it is situated over the widest part known as trochanteric bursitis.
 When inflamed, it can cause discomfort and pain in the joint affected.
 It can also limit joint movements or a “snap” can be felt.

 Bursitis is often attributed to damage or injuries to the bursae.
 However, different causes have been identified, depending on the type of bursitis.